Modern Slavery Statement

-Almac is a global provider of pharmaceutical support services with thousands of employees situated throughout its global facilities.
 It is Almac’s policy to conduct all business in an honest and ethical manner.
-Almac take a zero-tolerance approach to modern slavery and are committed to acting professionally, fairly and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure that modern slavery is not taking place anywhere in its business or in any supply chains.
-Almac have a Corporate and Supplier policy on the prohibition of Modern Slavery and Human Trafficking which addresses our position on this issue and reflects our commitment to acting ethically and with integrity in all our business relationships.
+Almac takes a zero-tolerance approach to modern slavery and is committed to acting professionally, fairly and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure that modern slavery is not taking place anywhere in its business or in any supply chains.
+Almac has both Corporate and Supplier policies on the prohibition of Modern Slavery and Human Trafficking, which address our position on this issue and reflect our commitment to acting ethically and with integrity in all our business relationships.

-All contractors, suppliers, sub-contractors, distributors or business partners engaging with Almac will be required to comply with all applicable laws including the Modern Slavery Act 2015 and all other local laws in the countries they operate relating to Modern Slavery and Human Trafficking.
+All contractors, suppliers, sub-contractors, distributors or business partners engaging with Almac will be required to comply with all applicable laws, including the UK Modern Slavery Act 2015 and all other local laws in the countries they operate relating to modern slavery and human trafficking.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, all relevant staff (as identified by Almac) receive training.